 We are all familiar with our gut and its role in keeping us healthy.
 We’re told that our gut helps us digest food and regulate our appetite and that the billions of microorganisms that live there help us to fight disease.
 There is a huge connection between your gut and brain health.
 The gut environment impacts the brain’s circulation, metabolism, and immune response, and the proper functioning of the gut and the brain is critical for optimal health.
 The gut-brain axis has been shown to be directly affected by stress, diet, and medications, and it is imperative that we learn how to manage this connection for optimal well-being.

-The Gut-Brain Axis is a fundamental yet under-appreciated relationship between the gut and the brain.
-It is a homeostatic relationship that governs many aspects of our biology, including the ability to stay lean and healthy.
-In a typical day, the gut and brain communicate via the vagus nerve, a coordinating pathway that connects the gut to the brain.
+Keep in mind that in a typical day, the gut and brain communicate via the vagus nerve, a coordinating pathway that connects the gut to the brain.
 In the past, this pathway has largely been viewed as an energy-saving measure that allows the gut to send its signals to the brain without physical energy being expended.
 However, recent research has shown that the vagus nerve also plays an active role in communication between the gut and brain.
 There seem to be significant benefits in stimulating the vagus nerve and keeping it balanced, including improved gut health and naturally, improved physical health.
 While traditional methods like meditation and yoga can balance your vagal tone, there are also devices like this transcutaneous vagus nerve stimulator which can help with the same.

 The gut-brain axis is an exciting new idea in the field of neuroscience.
 It is a simple concept, and yet it holds many implications.
 In short, the gut-brain axis is the interaction between the gut and the central nervous system.
 It is thought to play an important role in our health and well-being.